IMS Logo

 The core uses-cases for the Person Management Services are described as a subset of the Enterprise Services uses-cases [EntServices, 04a].
 The Person Management Services specification supersedes the original Enterprise specifications:

-2. IMS Enterprise XML Binding Final Specification v1.1 [Enterprise, 02b];
+2. 1EdTech Enterprise XML Binding Final Specification v1.1 [Enterprise, 02b];

 This information model defines the Person Management Service Abstract Application Programming Interface (a-API).
 The original Enterprise specification was based upon the description of the data model for the information to be exchanged between communicating enterprise systems.
 The Enterprise Services specification, of which the Person Management Service is a component, extends this work by adding a series of behavioral models that define how the data models are to be manipulated.
-These behavioral models are described using UML and the syntax adopted for the description of the UML is given in the IMS Specifications, Methods, and Best Practices document [SpecDev, 03].
+These behavioral models are described using UML and the syntax adopted for the description of the UML is given in the 1EdTech Specifications, Methods, and Best Practices document [SpecDev, 03].

 1.3 Structure of this Document